 Standard Bite Block.
-Our Standard Bite Block provides a higher level of protection as it is less easily expelled from the mouth.
-The Standard Bite Block is designed with a bigger lip and slightly different aperture than other bite blocks on the market.
-Because this is a Class I device, significant testing has not been necessary; however, in 2008, Creighton University Medical Center performed a bite block study.
-See "-FDA Regulation of the Design, Manufacture and Distribution of Medical Devices".
-This product candidate was tested for comfort during endoscopic procedures in in vivo human patients.
-We believe this is a Class I 510(k)-exempt device that requires no preclearance from the FDA prior to marketing, which we expect to commence by the second half of 2009.
+Our Standard Bite Block is designed with a bigger lip and slightly different aperture than other bite blocks on the market.
+Because this is a Class I device, significant testing has not been necessary; however, in 2008, Creighton University Medical Center performed a bite block study to test for comfort during endoscopic procedures in in vivo human patients.
+This is a Class I 510(k)-exempt device that requires no preclearance from the FDA prior to marketing.

 Airway Bite Block.
 The Airway Bite Block contains a built-in airway that assists breathing in patients with larger tongues or smaller throats, usually because of obesity, during an endoscopic procedure.
 The Airway Bite Block was also tested following Institutional Review Board (IRB) approval at Creighton University Medical Center in 2008.
 The Airway Bite Block will come in two sizes.
-We believe this is a Class I 510(k)-exempt device that requires no preclearance from the FDA prior to marketing, which we expect to commence by the second half of 2009.
+This is a Class I 510(k)-exempt device that requires no preclearance from the FDA prior to marketing.